pglen/bluepoint/README.md

  This directory contains the bluepoint algorithm and test suite.

-The hs_crypt() family of functions are a block handling loops to iterate over buffers in a consistent manner.
+The hs_crypt() family of functions are block handling loops to iterate over buffers in a consistent manner.

 This is bluepoint version 2, and 3, see documentation on differences.